yggdrasil-network/yggdrasil-go/README.md

 other Yggdrasil nodes.
 Yggdrasil does not require you to have IPv6 Internet connectivity - it also works over IPv4.

-Although Yggdrasil shares many similarities with [cjdns](https://github.com/cjdelisle/cjdns), it employs a different routing algorithm based on a globally-agreed spanning tree and greedy routing in a metric space, and aims to implement some novel local backpressure routing techniques.
-In theory, Yggdrasil should scale well on networks with internet-like topologies.

 ## Supported Platforms

 Yggdrasil works on a number of platforms, including Linux, macOS, Ubiquiti EdgeRouter, VyOS, Windows, FreeBSD, OpenBSD and OpenWrt.

 Please see our [Installation](https://yggdrasil-network.github.io/installation.html) page for more information.
 You may also find other platform-specific wrappers, scripts or tools in the `contrib` folder.

 ## Building